conmaol/maglocunus/l/LLMs.md

 ## What is a Large Language Model?

-A Large Language Model (LLM) is a machine which:
+A Large Language Model (LLM) is a software application which:

 1. Accepts a prompt (text) as input
 2. Does some statistical reasoning behind the scenes